-Friday, March 14th - Dinner **SOLD OUT **
+Friday, March 13th - Dinner

-festival, will kick off with the Meet the Cheesemakers and Winemakers Dinner at the Oregon Cheese Festival during the third weekend in March.
+Central Point, OR (1/13/15) – Oregon-inspired culinary events, including a farmer’s market-style artisan food and wine festival, will kick off with the Meet the Cheesemakers and Winemakers Dinner @ the Oregon Cheese Festival during the second weekend in March.

-Saturday, March 15th - Festival
+Saturday, March 14th - Festival

-The Oregon Cheese Festival will be open to the public Saturday, March 15th from 10:00 A.M. to 5:00 P.M. at Rogue Creamery, 311 North Front St .(Hwy.
+The Oregon Cheese Festival will be open to the public Saturday, March 14th from 10:00 A.M. to 5:00 P.M. at Rogue Creamery, 311 North Front St .(Hwy.
 99), Central Point, OR.

 "The farmer's market format will present an interactive experience between makers and visitors, giving everyone an opportunity to talk about the product, the process and learn each individual cheesemaker's story," says David Gremmels, co-owner with Cary Bryant of Rogue Creamery.
 "It's a way to truly be connected with the source of the cheese being presented."

-The festival would not be possible without the generous support of the City of Central Point, Travel Medford, and the Dairy Farmers of Oregon, Oregon Department of Agriculture, the Oregon Economic & Community Development Department, USA Pear Bureau, Rogue Ales, Culture Magazine, Cheese Connoisseur Magazine, and the members of the Oregon Cheese Guild.
+The festival would not be possible without the generous support of the City of Central Point, Travel Medford, and the Dairy Farmers of Oregon, Oregon Department of Agriculture, the Oregon Economic & Community Development Department, USA Pear Bureau, Rogue Ales, Wandering Aengus Ciderworks, Culture Magazine, Cheese Connoisseur Magazine, and the members of the Oregon Cheese Guild.